VRLabs/World-Physics/README.md

 [Local Mirror Detection](https://github.com/VRLabs/Local-Mirror-Detection) is required for this package to work.
 Import the package and merge the FX controller.

-Merge the FX controllers to your own FX controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.
+Merge the FX controller to your own FX controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.

 "World Physics.prefab" should go to the base of your Unity scene, which will give it base Unity scaling.